cosmicjs/cosmicjs-node/README.md

 [![npm version](https://badge.fury.io/js/cosmicjs.svg)](https://www.npmjs.com/package/cosmicjs)
 [![CircleCI](https://circleci.com/gh/cosmicjs/cosmicjs-node.svg?style=shield)](https://circleci.com/gh/cosmicjs/cosmicjs-node)

 This is the official [Cosmic JS](https://cosmicjs.com) JavaScript client.
-Use it to log in to your Cosmic JS account, manage your Buckets and manage data, files and users within your Buckets.
+Use it to log in to your Cosmic JS account, manage Buckets, data, files and users within your Buckets, all from the comfort of your command line interface.
 Includes `cosmicjs.browser.min.js` for easy integration in the browser.

 ### Getting started
 Go to [https://cosmicjs.com](https://cosmicjs.com), create an account and set up a Bucket.